MSc-AGI/DeepJudge/README.md

 ## Who this is for

-* **DeepJudge Founders and Leadership** – Paulina Grnarova, Yannic Kilcher, Thibault Bovet.
+* **DeepJudge Founders and Leadership** Paulina Grnarova, Yannic Kilcher, Kevin Roth.
 * **Product and Engineering Leads** defining the L3 Workflows platform.
 * **Strategic Partners** such as Thomson Reuters and early builder-law firms (Gunderson Dettmer, Homburger).
 * **Investors and Advisors** seeking a clear view of DeepJudge’s platform trajectory.